RiyaMRoy04/alexa-serverless-watson/README.md

 ### 1. Clone the repo

-Clone the `alexa-skill-watson-conversation` repo locally and `cd` to the local repo (for commands in later steps).
+Clone the `alexa-serverless-watson` repo locally and `cd` to the local repo (for commands in later steps).
 In a terminal, run:

 ```